 (Again, to put things in perspective, Synology routers are excellent when it comes to hosting a storage device.)

-It does have a Parent Control feature but it’s quite lacking.
+It does have a Parent Control feature, but it’s quite lacking, even with the latest firmware.
 All you can do is block the entire network from certain websites and apply safe search to popular search engines.

 The QHora did well in my testing in performance numbers, mostly thanks to its multi-gig ports.
-In fact, among those that don’t support the 160MHz channel width, it was the best at a short-range.
+For a router that doesn’t support the 160MHz channel width, it did well in the short rangetests.

 Specifically, my test clients registered the real-world speeds of 630Mbps and 900Mbps within the range of some 40 feet (12m) away.
 When I used two clients and transferred data from one to another, the sustained rates now reduced to between some 350Mbps and 385Mbps .